-So these two tasks are the key roles I see a project manager doing in Agile, if done at a large bureaucratic organisation.
-You don’t need to call them a project manager, you can call them whatever you like, but these things need to be done.
+So these two tasks are the key roles I see a project manager doing in agile if done at a large bureaucratic organisation.
+You don’t need to call them a project manager, you can call them whatever you like.
+Agile project manager maybe.
+But these things need to be done.
 They are probably not a full-time job so like a scrum-master with an experienced team, the person could probably sit across two or three teams.

 Do you think you are able to succeed with agile leadership if you don’t follow and apply these principles?
 Let me know what you think in the comments.